greenelab/connectivity-search-manuscript/manuscript.md

 Randomly-inserted non-repeated metanodes (e.g. _G_ in _DrDaGaDrD_) require no special treatment, and are included in DWPC with a simple matrix multiplication.

 After metapath categorization, we segment metapaths according to their repeat pattern, following our order of operations.
-By segmenting and computing recursively, we can evalute DWPC efficiently on highly complex metapaths, using simple patterns as building-blocks for higher-level patterns.
+By segmenting and computing recursively, we can evaluate DWPC efficiently on highly complex metapaths, using simple patterns as building-blocks for higher-level patterns.
 Finally, our specialized DWPC functions are applied to individual segments, the results are combined, and final corrections are made to ensure no repeated nodes are counted.
 The recursive, segmented approach we developed allowed us additionally to implement a caching strategy that improved speed by avoiding duplicate DWPC computations.
 In summary, the functionality we developed resulted in greater than a 175-fold reduction in compute time, allowing us to compute millions of DWPC values across Hetionet [@vagelos-2017].